izacus/hass-swissweather/README.md

 ### Configure integration

-1. Add Swiss Weather integration to Home Assistant.
-You'll be asked for two pieces of information:
+Add Swiss Weather integration to Home Assistant.
+You'll be asked for a few pieces of information:

-* Post Code: The post code of your location, used for forecast - e.g. 8001 for Zurich.
+* **Post Code**: The post code of your location, used for forecast and weather alerts - e.g. 8001 for Zurich.
-* Station code: The station code of weather station showing live data near you.
+* **Station code**: The station code of weather station measuring live data near you.
 Choose the closest station within reason - e.g. it probably doesn't make sense to select "Uetliberg" to get data in Zurich due to altitude difference.
 Choose Kloten on Fluntern instead.
+If not set, limited data will be pulled from the forecast.
-* Pollen station code: The station code of pollen measurement station for pollen data.
+* **Pollen station code**: The station code of pollen measurement station for pollen data.
+Same rules apply as before.
+* **Number of weather warning entities**: This sets the number of separate entities created for weather warnings.
+By default is one - entities are created only for the most severe weather warning.
+You can increase this to create separate entities for 2nd most severe, 3rd, etc.

 ### Example Weather Alert mushroom card